tomlamphier/nyc-neighborhood-server/README.md

   | /boroughs      | get geo polygons for boundaries of the boroughs |
   | /nhoodgeo      | post list of neighborhoods get back their geo polygons. |
   | /choropleth    | post list of neighborhoods and list of complaints, get back a ranking of neighborhoods.|

+  ## Deploying to a Remote Server

+  1. Upload the jar file /target/nyc-neighborhood-server-1.0.jar to the remote host.

+  2. Create script with the following:
+  >```
+  >java -jar target/nyc-neighborhood-server-1.0.jar
+  >```

+  3. Make script run at startup.
+Including it in /etc/rc.d/local.rc works on Linux.